Infill Infrastructure Grant Catalytic Program – California Department of Housing and Community Development

 Conversion of key underutilized highways in the State into multi-modal corridors to reconnect communities divided by transportation infrastructure.

-The next call for applications will be released in late January 2023, with applications due in late April 2023.
+The next call for applications will be released in Late Spring/Early Summer 2023, with applications due Late Summer/Early Fall 2023.
+Awardees will be notified in Late 2023/Early 2024.

 $111.75 million is available in FY 22/23.